Resting Heart Rate

 - based on several mornings, not one unusually good or bad day

-For planning, a stable and believable value is more useful than the lowest number you have ever seen on a watch.
+For planning, a stable value is more useful than the lowest number you have ever seen on a watch.

 What counts as grounded evidence